sexyrose/blade/README_EN.md

 ## Introduction

-**blade** Is a lightweight, rapid development of web framework, it is built into the `IOC` administration, the interceptor configuration, `REST API` development and so on many mainstream web features, integrate the template engine, a cache plug-in, database operations, commonly used functions such as email, concise source deserves your reading.
+**blade** Is a concise and powerful web development framework, it is built into the `IOC` administration, the interceptor configuration, `REST API` development and so on many mainstream web features, integrate the template engine, a cache plug-in, database operations, commonly used functions such as email, concise source deserves your reading.
 If you like it, can be `Star or Fork`, thanks!

 ## Features